Missions OperationsReport

 Appreciated Belgian know-how

 « Few countries have heavy transport vehicles ".
 And Belgian know-how seems appreciated by other nationalities.
-The first elements to arrive in January provided regular shuttles to the port of Klaipeida to collect the material arriving in containers by sea or by air at Kaunas airport.
+The first elements arriving in January ensured regular shuttles to the port of Klaipeida to collect the material which arrives in containers by sea or by air at Kaunas airport.
 And, with each rotation, the movements are more intense.
-The main camp, Pabrade, located not far from the Belarusian border, is in fact two hours' drive away (three hours with a heavy means of transport).
-And soldiers from NATO countries regularly train there.
-The big advantage of this camp over those experienced by the military: a large shooting range, “ deeper than what exists in our countries » testifies an officer, and a small reconstructed urban area.
-It is also the only urban combat training center in the Baltic countries, as the Lithuanians (proudly) claim.
+The main camp, Pabrade, located not far from the Belarusian border, is indeed a two-hour drive away (three hours with heavy transport).
+And the military of NATO countries regularly go there to train.
+The big advantage of this camp over those known to the military: a large shooting range, " deeper than what exists in our countries testifies an officer, and a small reconstructed urban area.
+It is also the only urban combat training center in the Baltics, as the Lithuanians (proudly) claim.

 Road convoy (Credit: MOD Belgium)

-Around fifty Belgian soldiers, mainly from the 4th logistics battalion of Marche-en-Famenne (1), form the backbone of the logistics company of the multinational battalion deployed in Lithuania, integrating Luxembourg elements.
-The Germans (from the 371st Mechanized Infantry Battalion) and Dutch (from the 42nd Infantry Battalion) made up the rest of the company.
-A few more weeks, time to see the first snow, and to get out of the mud, and they will be back home.
-It is the Germans who will then take over the logistical aspect.
+About fifty Belgian soldiers, mainly from the 4th logistics battalion of Marche-en-Famenne (1), form the backbone of the logistics company of the multinational battalion deployed in Lithuania, integrating Luxembourg elements.
+The Germans (from the 371st mechanized infantry battalion) and Dutch (from the 42nd infantry battalion) make up the rest of the company.
+A few more weeks, the time to see the first snow, and to get out of the mud, and they will be back home.
+It is the Germans who will then take over on the logistical aspect.

 (credit: MOD Belgium)